 To qualify for L-1 classification the named employee must:

-- Generally have been working for a qualifying organization abroad for one continuous year within the three years immediately preceding his or her admission to the US; and
+Generally have been working for a qualifying organization abroad for one continuous year within the three years immediately preceding his or her admission to the US; and

 Be seeking to enter the US to provide service in an executive or managerial capacity or to provide services in a specialized knowledge capacity for a branch of the same employer or one of its qualifying organizations.

-TN NAFTA Professionals
+TN Visa NAFTA professionals

 The TN nonimmigrant classification permits qualified Canadian and Mexican citizens to seek temporary entry into the US to engage in business activities at a professional level as authorized under the North American Free Trade Agreement (NAFTA).
 The initial period of stay can be up to 3 years and may be extended upon application.